 But they end up making a hole in the wall, and the more they try to fix it, the worse it becomes.
 It turns a real quagmire for them, because they don’t want to tell their parents, but are completely incapable of solving the problem themselves.
 Brick accidentally tips his plate and an egg falls in there, and Sue tears the wall up some more to get at the egg.
 It gets very complicated.
 (They cover the hole with posters.
 A few episodes later, in an again impressive show of continuity, Sue fesses up.)

 Even though Axl never does a particularly good job taking care of the baby, he still has all the complaints a good parent would have, and sounds very much like one.
 He has to turn down his friends for activities in order to take care of the baby.
 He gets very frustrated and says to Brick, “I get it, I get it: if a girl invites you into her bed, there are going to be consequences.”
 And I thought that was weirdly worded, until Brick responds, “Don’t I know it.”
-In reference, of course, to the impossible task now before him and Sue.The look on Axl’s face!
+In reference, of course, to the impossible task now before him and Sue because of the wall.The look on Axl’s face!

 Well, an incest joke is to be treasured, even if it’s about Sue and Brick.